-You are allowed to travel with your homestay family or with an organized tour group like Mana Tours or Kiwiana Tours.
+You are allowed to travel with your homestay family or with an organized tour group like Kiwiana Tours.
 We have posters and information about their tours opposite the International Office.
 There are tours each weekend to places like the Bay of Islands, Rotorua and the Coromandel.
 Weekend tours cost between \$80 and \$300.
 There are also great trips every school holidays, including the popular South Island tour.
 You will need the permission of both your homestay parents and your real parents in order to take part in a trip.
-Please see Victoria in the international office for more information.
+Please see Danielle in the accommodation office for more information.
 Please note you are NOT allowed to travel on your own or with friends.